Have you any objective evidence to demonstrate such competence?

 Without training in these techniques, it is likely that weaknesses and non-compliances will be left undetected, and be found subsequently by external auditors.

-Consider for a moment how much better your internal audits would be in gathering interview evidence, and in identifying improvement opportunities, if they followed the following 6-step guide…
+Consider for a moment how much better your internal audits would be in gathering interview evidence, and in identifying improvement opportunities if they followed the following 5-step guide:

 - Ask Specific Questions to get specific information (Which were the lot numbers involved?)

-- Ask ‘What-if’ Questions go get more information on a topic.
+- Ask ‘What-if’ Questions to get more information on a topic.

 - Ask to see the records, documents & other evidence